mlee1423/mkdocs-test/docs/1-pc.md

 ### GPU - Graphical Processing Unit
 ![gpu](./assets/images/gpu.png){: style="width:20em"}

-A GPU, or graphics card, is an expansion card that fits into the PCIe slot on the motherboard.
+A GPU, or graphics card, is an expansion card that fits into the PCI-e slot on the motherboard.
 It handles complex graphical instructions, computing images, textures and objects, and sends the result to one or more monitors.

-The motherboard may have HDMI, DisplayPort, or older DVI or VGA ports, driven by the integrated graphics GPU inside some processors.
+!!! tip
+    A common mistake first-time PC builders make is not connecting the monitor of choice to the GPU's I/O ports and instead connecting it to the motherboard's I/O ports.

 ### Storage
 ![ssd](./assets/images/ssd.png){: style="width:10em"}